• Skip to Content

 AUTO 174 Body & Chassis Electronics 2 Units

 This course provides students with the marketable skills needed for the diagnosis and repair of modern electronic body-chassis control systems.
-It is designed to complement AUTO 105, AUTO 106, AUTO 120, and AUTO 135 Chassis/Drivetrain classes by studying ABS, electronically controlled steering, suspension, AC, and transmission systems.
+It is designed to complement Chassis/Drivetrain classes by studying ABS, electronically controlled steering, suspension, AC, and transmission systems.
 Students will be using state-of-the-art equipment such as: lab scopes, ETMs, scanners, DVOMs, and other related resources.
 Students will apply knowledge of Ohm's Law, digital logic, parasitic load testing, short/open location, communication protocols, and other technical resources.

 Lecture Hours: 1 Lab Hours: 3 Repeatable: No Grading: L